-Sri Lanka's trade deficit decreased to USD 592 million in March 2019 from USD 871 million in the same month of the previous year.
-Exports rose 2.6 percent to USD 1,137 million, boosted by shipments of industrial products (4.3 percent), namely textiles and garments (9.4 percent) and petroleum products (28.7 percent), primarily to the EU and the US.
-Meanwhile, exports of agricultural products fell 4.4 percent, driven by lower sales of tea (-9.1 percent), minor agricultural products (-19.3 percent), natural rubber (-11.3 percent) and unmanufactured tobacco (-2.6 percent).
-Meantime, imports fell 12.6 percent to USD 1,729 million, amid declines in purchases of consumer goods (-26.3 percent), dragged down by lower expenditure in both food & beverages (-22.1 percent) and non-food products (-28.7 percent) while imports of intermediate goods went down 12 percent, driven by diamonds, precious stones and metals (-90.2 percent).
-Balance of Trade in Sri Lanka averaged -521.94 USD Million from 2003 until 2019, reaching an all time high of -50.10 USD Million in May of 2003 and a record low of -1100.70 USD Million in November of 2011. source: Central Bank of Sri Lanka
+Sri Lanka's trade deficit dropped to USD 838 million in October of 2019 from USD 903 million in the same month of the previous year.
+Exports dropped 0.2 percent to USD 977 million, due to lower shipments of agricultural products (-3.3 percent).
+Meanwhile, exports of industrial (0.6 percent) and mineral products (21.6 percent) increased.
+Imports dropped 3.5 percent to USD 1,816 million, amid declines in purchases of consumer (-12.6 percent) and investment goods (-8.2 percent).
+In contrast, imports of intermediate goods advanced 2.2 percent.
+Balance of Trade in Sri Lanka averaged -527.59 USD Million from 2003 until 2019, reaching an all time high of -50.10 USD Million in May of 2003 and a record low of -1100.70 USD Million in November of 2011. source: Central Bank of Sri Lanka